heikadog/zml/zml.md

 1. bel (@sc4izzp.bsky.social) is an open zoophile.
 1. Chopper (@reindeerphile.bsky.social) is an open zoophile.
 1. Phorcys (@phorcys-aurora.bsky.social) is an open zoophile.
-1. Úlfur / Digi (@wildwolfdog.bsky.social) is an open zoophile.
 1. Forgotten_Format (@washere098.bsky.social) is an open zoophile: (<https://archive.today/IjykK>).
 1. popcoals (@popcoals.bsky.social) is an open zoophile.
 They asked for a "zoophile hypnosis GIF," referring to people who are against zoophilia as "antis:" (<https://archive.today/mdEmm>).
 1. angel (@pua.bsky.social) is an open zoophile.
 1. DaddyVox (@voxmydude.bsky.social) is an open zoophile.
 1. John Ono Lemon (@doublefantasyqueer.bsky.social) is an open zoophile.
-1. dog kisser (@arfowo.bsky.social) is an open zoophile.
 1. Rusty (@lakeofsins.bsky.social) is an open zoophile.
 1. Dumb Dog (@dum-d0g.bsky.social) is an open zoophile.
 1. Ruin Seeker (@errisessel.bsky.social) is an open zoophile.